Did you know that you can promote your book with images?

-Even if you use some images that are not thematic with your book, you can still attract people and introduce them to your book.
+Even if you use some images that are not thematic to your book, you can still attract people and introduce them to your book.

 Just make sure that your books are prominent on your blog for new visitors.

 A wide sidebar on the right-hand side of your blog is an excellent place to add your book covers and links.

-If your theme allows, you can also have your books displayed in your blog’s header section.
+But if your theme allows, you can also display your books in your blog’s header section.